Publisher: Atlus

 Available Exclusively On

 The game is also hard to figure out.
 I had to do some research online to figure out how to play Demon’s Souls because most RPGs aren’t like this.
-Instead of a story that you follow through and advance through a game you get stuck in a central hub and have 5 connecting levels.
+Instead of a story that you follow through and advance through a game, you get stuck in a central hub and have five connecting levels.
 You have to repeat these levels dozens of times to level up.
 You can go to any level whenever you want, and each level has four sections with a boss at the end of each section.
-Just getting through stages 1-1 was a pain in the ass.
+Just getting through stages 1–1 was a pain in the ass.
 I died about 20 times before beating that section.

 The fighting mechanics are pretty decent.
 You have a light and heavy attack as well as a block and parry button.
 All these are mapped to the shoulder buttons.
-You can switch weapons out with the left and right D-pad (assign them in your menu).
-Another flaw the game has and doesn’t make any sense with is that you can’t sell items but only drop them.
-You think selling these would make getting souls easier, but From Software just had to make things that more difficult.
+You can switch weapons out with the left and right D-pads (assign them in your menu).
+Another flaw the game has that doesn’t make any sense is that you can’t sell items but only drop them.
+You think selling these would make getting souls easier, but From Software just had to make things that much more difficult.
 On top of this, you have a burden count (think Oblivion), and getting new armor and weapons isn’t easy.
 You can upgrade weapons and armor by finding stones.
 These can only be upgraded at the Nexus (as far as I know).

-The game does do something unique and this is its online mode.
-Instead of having a co-op or anything like that other people can help everyone else through hidden messages or bloodstains.
-If you come across a message you can read it and it will give you hints to help you through the level.
+The game does do something unique, and this is its online mode.
+Instead of having a co-op or anything like that, other people can help everyone else through hidden messages or bloodstains.
+If you come across a message, you can read it, and it will give you hints to help you through the level.
 These are pre-made messages that people can enter to help others out.
-Most of the time these are helpful, but a lot are tricks.
-Bloodstains are a player that most recently died in that spot and you can watch their “ghost” to avoid getting killed yourself.
-Sometimes you will see white ghosts floating around in real-time and there are other players that you can watch to give you a hint.
+Most of the time, these are helpful, but a lot are tricks.
+Bloodstains are a player that most recently died in that spot, and you can watch their “ghost” to avoid getting killed yourself.
+Sometimes you will see white ghosts floating around in real-time, and there are other players that you can watch to give you a hint.
 This is very unique and innovative, but the frustration of the game makes you quickly forget about it all.